 - Other Professional, Scientific and Technical Services (NAICS 5419)

-Some gains in worker levels for Computer Systems Design and Related Services can be attributed to establishments engaged in planning and designing systems that integrate computer hardware, software and communication technologies.
-Workers in these establishments often install the system and train and support users of the system.
+Some of the gains in worker levels for Computer Systems Design and Related Services can be attributed to establishments engaged in planning and designing systems that integrate computer hardware, software and communication technologies.
+These establishments often install the system, and train and support users of the system.
 Computer hardware and software consulting businesses belong in this category.

-The Other Professional, Scientific and Technical Services industry group also experienced employment gains during 2015.
-Veterinary offices and hospitals licensed to practice medicine, dentistry and surgeries for animals showed growth in worker levels.
-Livestock inspecting and testing services are also included in this group.
+Other Professional, Scientific and Technical Services experienced employment gains during 2016.
+Veterinary offices and hospitals licensed to practice medicine, dentistry and surgeries for animals had positive worker levels.
+Livestock inspecting and testing services and pet hospitals are included in this category.

-Although these industry groups suffered worker losses or shifts in classification, overall worker increases in the sector indicate a correlation to the continued consumer demand for the specialized services which it offers.
+Although these industry groups suffered worker losses or shifts in the way they are grouped, the sector as a whole increased in worker levels.
+There is still a correlation to the continued consumer demand for the specialized services which it offers.

 Management of Companies and Enterprises